-Cardiac implantable electronic device infection has an in-hospital or 30-day mortality of 5-8% [133, 140, 141] including mortality from lead extraction, usually reported as $\sim 0.5\%$ [2], but which is principally related to the complications of ongoing sepsis.
-The mortality is higher for patients with significant co-morbidities (e.g. cardiac failure, renal failure, corticosteroid use), with CIED endocarditis rather than pocket infection [114], and for patients who do not undergo complete removal of CIED hardware [118].
-Inhospital morbidity also comprises the complications of lead extraction, usually reported as 2-3%, including emergency thoracotomy for perforation, arterio-venous fistulae, and tricuspid valve damage; septic pulmonary emboli (\sim 1%); arrhythmias; and ongoing sepsis [2].
+Prognosis, outcomes, and complications of cardiac implantable electronic device infections extraction, usually reported as ~0.5%, but which is principally related to the complications of ongoing sepsis.
+The mortality is higher for patients with significant co-morbidities (e.g. cardiac failure, renal failure, corticosteroid use), with CIED endocarditis rather than pocket infection, and for patients who do not undergo complete removal of CIED hardware.
+In-hospital morbidity also comprises the complications of lead extraction, usually reported as 2-3%, including emergency thoracotomy for perforation, arterio-venous fistulae, and tricuspid valve damage; septic pulmonary emboli (~1%); arrhythmias; and ongoing sepsis.
 Following device removal, complications can arise from the re-implantation of a new device, particularly recurrent infection, although uncommon provided appropriate antibiotic treatment and timing of the new implant.